Nottingham-CTU/Advanced-Reports/README-SQL.md

 Each entity-attribute pair (row ID and column name) should be unique in the dataset.
 If an entity-attribute pair is repeated, the last value for the pair will be used.

-Row IDs and column names will be placed in the report in the order they first appear in the dataset.
+Row IDs and column names will be placed in the report in the order they first appear in the dataset, unless column names have been specified in the *result columns* option (see below).

 If the dataset contains fewer or more than 3 columns, then the data will not be displayed.
 It is impossible to render the report if fewer than 3 columns are used, and additional columns are